-The Development Bank of Japan Inc. Law (New DBJ Law)
+The Development Bank of Japan Inc. Act (New DBJ Act)

 The Establishment of the Development Bank of Japan Inc.

-(Enactment of the New DBJ Law at the 166th Regular Diet Upper House Plenary Session)
+(Enactment of the New DBJ Act at the 166th Regular Diet Upper House Plenary Session)

-- The Development Bank of Japan Inc. Law (New DBJ Law) was passed by the 166th regular Diet Upper House plenary session, and subsequently enacted.
-This law provides for the Development Bank of Japan (DBJ)'s privatization (conversion to a joint-stock company) in October 2008, leading to full privatization five to seven years thereafter, the exact timing to be determined by taking market trends into account.
+- The Development Bank of Japan Inc. Act (New DBJ Act) was passed by the 166th regular Diet Upper House plenary session, and subsequently enacted.
+This act provides for the Development Bank of Japan (DBJ)'s privatization (conversion to a joint-stock company) in October 2008, leading to full privatization five to seven years thereafter, the exact timing to be determined by taking market trends into account.

 - To meet the societal requirements of each era, DBJ had hitherto been involved in projects in such areas as regional communities and the environment to the effect of complementing and promoting financing and other business conducted by general financial institutions.
 In these endeavors, DBJ utilized its expertise in business evaluation and other areas to secure regular profitability and contribute to Japan's economic development by bearing risks that are difficult to undertake for private financial institutions, such as supplying long-term funding.